SantiagoWL117/Migration-Strategy/reports/database/Course-Fix-Progress.md

 ---

+**🚫 REMOVED FROM ACTIVE LIST** - Restaurant not in verified billing list (last 4 months).
+Course assignment work can be skipped.

+**🚫 REMOVED FROM ACTIVE LIST** - Restaurant not in verified billing list (last 4 months).
+Course assignment work can be skipped.

 #### Wow Sushi 50, rue Rachel E (Restaurant ID: 356)
-**Status:** ⚠️ STATUS CORRECTION NEEDED - Listed as active but DB shows suspended | ⚠️ CRITICAL DATA ISSUE **Date:** 2025-11-03
+**Status:** 🚫 REMOVED FROM ACTIVE LIST | ⚠️ STATUS CORRECTION NEEDED - Listed as active but DB shows suspended | ⚠️ CRITICAL DATA ISSUE
+**Date:** 2025-11-03

 **Issue Found:**